HKiOnline/dftui/docs/characters_json_format.md

 Characters with ghoul spirit have high concept, trouble and covenant aspects and at least one relationship aspect.
 The mandatory relationship aspect depicts the ghouls relationship with its master.
 Optionally ghoul character may have also more relationships and free aspects.

-Character aspects are part of the aspects-attribute in the JSON-formatted character sheet.
-It is an array or objects.
-Each item, object, contains one aspect.
-Each aspect-object has type, title and description -attributes.
-Possible values for the type-attribute are high concept, trouble, relationship, free, clan and covenant strings.
+Character aspects are part of the aspects attribute in the JSON-formatted character sheet.
+It is an array of objects.
+Each item (object) contains one aspect.
+Each aspect object has type, title, and description attributes.
+Possible values for the type attribute are high concept, trouble, relationship, free, clan, and covenant strings.
 Title is a string used to display the name of the aspect.
-Description is a free form string used to explanation the effect of the aspects.
+Description is a free-form string used to explain the effect of the aspect.
 The description is optional and may not always be present.

 Below are the defaults for character aspects and their default values.